kshedden/seqmatch/README.md

 * MatchMode: Either `first` or `best`.
 If `first`, for each window sequence, the first `MaxMatches` instances of a read match meeting the `PMatch` criterion are retained.
-If `best`, the best `MaxMatches` read matches are returned, where "best" is based on having the minimum number of mismatching positions.
+If `best`, the best `MaxMatches` read matches are retained, where "best" is based on having the minimum number of mismatching positions.

 * MaxMergeProcs: The maximum number of merge operations that are performed concurrently.

+* MMTol: Target sequences matching a read are retained if their number of mismatches is no more than the lowest number of mismatches (for the read) plus MMTol.

 A rule of thumb would be to set `BloomSize` equal to twice the number of reads times `NumHash`.